 I do not teach my own classes, but I was taking over the classes of the teachers who were going to observe each other.
 After a couple of these occasions I realised that they were also an opportunity for me to refresh my own teaching practice.
-As literacy is my teaching specialism, I worked with another teacher using an activity from the Language and Literacy unit Multilingualism in the classroom.
+As English is my teaching specialism, I asked a pair of English teachers whether I could join them in their task and they agreed.
 This made me realise how challenging the task was and how variable the teachers were in tackling it.
 To keep up the momentum, I have now scheduled for the next two terms:

-- monthly staff meetings to discuss progress - times when the teachers can work together on planning for joint activities - times when the teachers can go and observe each other (I am sure these will change, but at least there is a plan in place) - a weekly ten- minute presentation by a teacher who talks about what they have been experimenting with.
+- monthly staff meetings to discuss progress - times when the teachers can work together on planning for joint activities - times when the teachers can go and observe each other (I am sure these will change, but at least there is a plan in place) - a weekly ten-minute presentation by a teacher who talks about what they have been experimenting with.